considrew/mungbeans/below-the-line/content/deep-dives/trade-desk-deep-value-or-value-trap.md

 Institutional ownership remains at approximately 77%, though hedge funds have been trimming positions.
 Cathie Wood's ARK ETF has been a notable seller.
 Institutional interest is high but not increasing at these prices.

-### Short Interest

-Short interest data is limited, but the stock's steep decline suggests skeptics have been rewarded.

 ### Analyst Consensus